 Email content filters may only check the most recent protective marking applied to emails.
-Therefore, when users are responding to or forwarding emails, requiring protective markings which are at least as high as that of emails that are received will help email content filters prevent emails being sent to systems that are not authorised to handle their original sensitivity or classification.
+Therefore, when users are responding to or forwarding emails, requiring protective markings which are at least as high as that of emails that are cyber.gov.au 1 received will help email content filters prevent emails being sent to systems that are not authorised to handle their original sensitivity or classification.